Irmologion

 Tropligin, (Melkite Use).
 Depicted are Irmos 705-709 (Syriac Sertâ book script.
 11th century, Saint Catherine's Monastery, Mount Sinai.
 Now part of the Schøyen Collection, MS 577.

-Irmologion (τὸ εἱρμολόγιον heirmologion) is a liturgical book of the Eastern Orthodox Church and those Eastern Catholic Churches which follow the Byzantine Rite.
+Irmologion (τὸ εἱρμολόγιον heirmologion) is a liturgical book of the Eastern Orthodox Church and those Eastern Catholic Churches that follow the Byzantine Rite.
 It contains irmoi (οἱ εἱρμοί) organised in sequences of odes (αἱ ᾠδαὶ, sg. ἡ ᾠδή) and such a sequence was called canon (ὁ κανών 'law').
-These canons of nine, eight, four or three odes are supposed to be chanted during the morning service (Orthros).
-The book Irmologion derives from heirmos (ὁ εἱρμός) which means 'link'.
+These canons of nine, eight, four or three odes are to be chanted during the morning service (Orthros).
+The name irmologion derives from heirmos (ὁ εἱρμός), which means 'link'.
 The irmos is a melodic model which preceded the composition of the odes.
 According to the etymology, the book 'collects' (λογεύω logeuō) the irmoi.

-The melodic irmos and the odes of the canon and its use during the morning service
+Musical structure

 An important portion of Matins and other services in the Orthodox Church is the canon, a long liturgical poem divided into nine strophes with a sophisticated meter called ode.
 Each ode and its prosodic meter is made according to a certain irmos, and concerning its celebration during Orthros it is followed by troparia called akrosticha.
 Sometimes certain longer irmoi are sung which are called katabasiai because of their descending melos.

 The troparia sung with the canon are performed out of a textbook (Reader, Menaion) according to avtomela, but the irmoi and katabasiae are chanted by the choir according to the model of the irmoi.
 Since the Irmologion was invented as a chant book provided with musical notation, it only contained the smaller number of heirmoi with those texts which identified them.
 The other canons and akrosticha were usually collected in a separated text book, and the incipit of a certain heirmos or, in case of troparia the avtomela, indicated the melody which had to be applied for the recitation of the hymns.

 Since the Byzantine period, there already developed a soloistic kalophonic way to perform just one certain ode during more important religious feast, if the celebration took more time than usual, but the genre became even more popular and innovative during the Ottoman period following the example of Balasios the Priest.
 The printed edition of the kalophonic irmologion (1835) is dominated by Ottoman era composers like Chrysaphes the Younger, Germanos of New Patras, Balasios, and later generations like Petros Bereketis and even later the hyphos school founded by Panagiotes Halacoğlu and his followers at the New Music School of the Patriarchate (Daniel the Protopsaltes, Petros Peloponnesios, Georgios of Crete).